MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-postgresql-to-azure.md

 ### Migration

-1. In the Azure portal, go to your Database Migration Service resource.
+1. In the Azure portal, Contoso goes to its Database Migration Service resource.
 1. If the service isn't started, select **Start Service**.
 1. Select **New Migration Project**.